Living in AmsterdamShopping

 Bijenkorf sells both own-label goods and brand names.

-On the ground floor of the Dam branch you will find perfumes, cosmetics, jewellery and watches.
+On the ground floor (level 0) of the Dam branch you will find perfumes, cosmetics, a beauty salon and leather goods.
 High-end fashion label stores such as Louis Vuitton, Hermès, Burberry and Gucci are present.

 The 5 upper floors are appointed as follows: